hoffay/NW-Marketplace/USER DOCUMENTATION.md

 - Available will be the Header containing navigation
 - Footer containing Product Filters
 - Search bar for finding specific solutions
+- A link to the most trending user searches can be found below the search bar